-There are a number of non statutory technical guidance documents relevant to Part 2A which are available from the DEFRA and Environment Agency web sites.
+There are additional non-statutory technical guidance documents relevant to Part 2A which are available from the DEFRA and Environment Agency web sites.

 3.2 ROLES AND RESPONSIBILITIES

 Local authorities are the lead regulator for Part 2A but there is a category of special sites for which the Environment Agency is the regulator (see Appendix 2).
 The Environment Agency is the Government's national advisor on contaminated land.